DreamMaoMao/hycov/README.md

 A Hyprland overview mode plugin, a new tiling WM workflow.

 > [!NOTE]
-> Sorry guys, because I've been using my own Hyprland branch and the features have been sufficient for me.
-> If hyprland comes up with features that surprise me, maybe I'll come back, but I don't have time to keep track of his every commit right now, so I decided to stop it temporarily.
+> This repository only maintains the hyprland version corresponding to each hycov release, please do not bring up the issue of non-release versions, because I do not have enough time to track every commit.

 ### What can it do?
 - Hycov can tile all of your windows in a single workspace via grid layout.